-The mission of the Electron Microscopy Facility is to support the teaching and research activities of faculty, undergraduate and graduate students; researchers from local universities and industry; and to provide public outreach to local schools and colleges.
+The mission of the Electron Microscopy Facility is to support the teaching and research activities of faculty, undergraduate and graduate students at SFSU; and to provide public outreach to local schools and colleges.
 The Ultra55 FE-SEM at SFSU is the highest-resolution analytical FE-SEM in Northern California.

 Clive Hayzelden, D.Phil.

 Genomics/Transcriptomics Analysis Core

 The Genomics/Transcriptomics Analysis Core (GTAC) at San Francisco State University is a molecular biology core facility.
 The GTAC provides molecular biology equipment, results-analysis, computers and software, and training in the use of the facilities and software.

 To use the GTAC facility please contact:

 Colleen M. Ingram, Ph.D.

 The Atomic Force Microscopy Facility at San Francisco State University is equipped with a suite of JPK Instruments that combine to make an extremely versatile and powerful scanning probe microscopy laboratory.